Recognizing The 12 Warning Signs Of Burnout At Work

 Burnout at work refers to a state of chronic physical and emotional exhaustion caused by prolonged stress, often resulting from excessive workloads, lack of control, and a lack of support.

-This guide aims to provide an overview of the 12 warning signs of burnout at work, helping individuals identify and address these signs before they escalate.
+This guide provides an overview of the 12 warning signs of burnout at work, helping individuals identify and address them before they escalate.

 Definition of Burnout at Work